vatpac-technology/sops/docs/controller-skills/milkrun.md

 Ensure that all flight plans are correct, nothing like `DOSEL DCT RIVET`, `GPS DIRECT`, or anything else unusual like that, just stick to the pre-approved Jet and Non-Jet routes.
 This helps reduce workload on Enroute controllers down the line.

 ### 16 Off Mode Departures at YMML
-A Reminder that [Off Mode Departures from Runway 16](../../aerodromes/classc/Melbourne/#off-mode-departures) to the North East and North West during the 16A27D Runway Mode must be assigned the **ISPEG** SID, **NOT** the DOSEL SID.
+A Reminder that [Off Mode Departures from Runway 16](../../aerodromes/classc/Melbourne/#off-mode-departures) to the North East and West during the 16A27D Runway Mode must be assigned the **ISPEG** SID, **NOT** the DOSEL SID.
 The **ISPEG** SID deconflicts concurrent 16 and 27 departures, whereas the DOSEL SID does not.

 </details>